emilyjohl/Calendar-App/README.md

 3. Students and Coches be able to cancel and reschedule meetings, but only within a 24 hour notice period.
 4. Coaches be able to add repeat availability times without needing to click multiple times - (ex.
 Every Tuesday 2pm-4pm)

-Thanks for the time you take to work through my code, I will send you the connection string to my postgres sql so you can test it for yourself.
+I will send Keanu the connection string to my postgres sql so you can see the database if you like!

+Thanks for the time you take to look through my code, Emily